Skip to main content

 WELCOME to Nest by Tamara blog

-Thanks for stopping by, and since 2010 I've been sharing my passion for interior design, history, art, entertaining, travel & fashion.
-I am an interior designer, textile designer and writer living and working in New York City and East Hampton, Long Island.
+Since 2010 I've been sharing my passion for interior design, history, art, entertaining, travel & fashion here on Nest by Tamara.
+I am an interior designer, writer and textile designer at rootcellardesigns.com living and working in New York City and East Hampton, Long Island.
 My musings have taken me to international design, art, antique and epicurean events.
 I have been asked to write on these subjects for magazines and online media, and I also regularly host events and talk on these subjects.
 I am grateful to have been listed as the #1 top design blog, blogs to watch, top design blogs and named and awarded Rising Star of Design by the IFDA NY industry organization.
 Please feel free to reach out to our team at rootcellardesigns@gmail.com -Tamara

 Latest Posts